cjshearer/modern-hugo-resume/README.md

 - replacements = "github.com/cjshearer/modern-hugo-resume -> ../.."
 ```

-### 7. Update Build Path, Name, and Dependency Hash
+### 7. Update the build path, name, and dependency hash

 GitHub Actions is configured to build the site using Nix.
-Now that your site is built from the root directory (not `exampleSite`), you should update its `pname` and remove the custom `sourceRoot`.
+Now that your site is built from the root directory (no longer under `exampleSite`), you should update its `pname` and remove `sourceRoot`.

-As Nix requires the expected hash of downloaded dependencies, which now includes `modern-hugo-resume`, you will need to update this hash.
-Follow the instructions above `outputHash` in [`flake.nix`](./flake.nix).
+Because Nix checks the hash of downloaded dependencies, which now include `modern-hugo-resume`, you will need to update this hash.
+To do this follow the instructions above `outputHash` in [`flake.nix`](./flake.nix).

 ```diff
 # flake.nix